Australia's shame - why Europe must not follow its hard-hearted policies on refugees

 People who arrived in Australia without a valid visa, between August 2012 and July 2013, and are found to be refugees now receive ‘temporary protection visas’.
 As the name suggests, it allows only temporary residence, renewed every three years, with no family reunion.

 Despite all these attempts to keep people seeking Australia’s protection out, we’ve made progress.
 Most of the refugees detained on Manus and Nauru at the time of the first ‘Pacific Solution’ were eventually settled in Australia.

 In 2015, the Australian government agreed to settle an additional 12,000 Syrian and Iraqi refugees – 8,400 of whom have now arrived.

 We still face setbacks and challenges.
 The government insists that offshore processing, combined with turnbacks, temporary protection visas and mandatory detention are crucial to maintain ‘strong borders’.

 The Manus and Nauru detention centres are still open, holding approximately 900 and 380 people respectively.
 Forty-four of these are children.
 An additional approximately 800 women, men and children are housed in the community on Nauru in what is effectively community detention.

 We must ensure that the British and other European governments don’t replicate Australian practice.
 By campaigning on the issue and educating governments and media, Amnesty International UK can do a lot to help prevent the export of Australia’s abusive treatment of refugees.

-*This article first appeared in Amnesty Magazine, Summer 2017.
+This article first appeared in the Summer 2017 edition of Amnesty Magazine